dmitriz/gently-copy/README.md

 Type: `string` or (`array` of `strings`)

-Single or list of file and directory names.
+Single or list of file and directory name(s).

 #### destination